ConvertKit Review: My Personal Experience With Pros, Cons, Features, Pricing & More

 After selecting the “Minimal” form in this example…

 Now after editing the form.
 Super easy point and click editing.

 (Please note I didn't make this form live, this is just an example).

-Overall, creating a form or a landing page is REALLY easy and doesn't take a tech genius to figure out.
+Overall, to create landing pages or a form is an easy process.
+REALLY easy in fact, and doesn't take a tech genius to figure out.
 You could definitely get away with not using any other 3rd party tools like I do, ConvertKit is probably good enough for form creation.